rpigu-i/rfidsnatcher/README.md

 3. A battery

-4. Attenna
+4. Antenna

-5. An RFID shield.
+5. An RFID shield

 6. A cheap SIM for sending SMS

-The RFID shield allows you to scn passive devices such as key cards.
+The RFID shield allows you to scan passive devices such as key cards.
 It will then attempt to crack the card, and will text the cracked key to a cell phone.

 ## Source Code